hrvbernardic/nx-workshop/libs/store/utility-formatters/README.md

-# store-utility-formatters
+# store-util-formatters

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test store-utility-formatters` to execute the unit tests.
+Run `nx test store-util-formatters` to execute the unit tests.